 When you establish a durable power of attorney (DPOA), you grant a trusted individual the authority to decide on your behalf, even in incapacitation.
 This legal document is a powerful tool to protect your interests and manage your affairs according to your wishes.
 It is crucial to understand that a DPOA only remains in effect for a while, however.
-At Smith & Bledsoe Family Law, we recognize the importance of knowing when and how a durable power of attorney ends, empowering you to make informed decisions about your future.
+When does a durable power of attorney end?
+At Smith & Bledsoe Family Law, our Austin power of attorney and estate planning lawyers recognize the importance of knowing when the end of durable power of attorney is, empowering you to make informed decisions about your future.

 Limits of Durable Power of Attorney